 Phoeniculidae – Wood Hoopoes & Scimitarbills

-The Phoeniculidae or Wood Hoopoes and Scimitarbills are a small African family of near passerine birds.
+The Phoeniculidae or Wood Hoopoes & Scimitarbills are a small African family of near passerine birds in the Bucerotiformes order, along with Upupidae (Hoopoes) and Phoeniculidae (Hornbills).
 They live south of the Sahara Desert and are not migratory.
 While the family is now restricted to Sub-Saharan Africa, fossil evidence shows that the it once had a larger distribution.
 Fossils attributed to this family have been found in Miocene rocks in Germany.

-The wood hoopoes are related to the kingfishers, the rollers, and the hoopoe, forming a clade with this last according to Hackett et al. (2008).
+The wood hoopoes were thought to be related to the kingfishers and rollers, but DNA sequencing and other research now places them with other Bucerotiformes.
 A close relationship between the hoopoe and the wood hoopoes is also supported by the shared and unique nature of their stapes.
 The wood hoopoes most resemble the true hoopoe with their long down-curved bills and short rounded wings.
-According to genetic studies, the two genera, Phoeniculus and Rhinopomastus, appear to have diverged about 10 million years ago, so some systematists treat them as separate subfamilies or even separate families.
+According to genetic studies, the two genera, Phoeniculus and Rhinopomastus, appear to have diverged about 10 million years ago, so some systematists have treated them as separate subfamilies or even separate families.

 They are birds of open woodland, savannah, or thornbrush, and are mainly arboreal.
 They require large trees both for feeding on as well as to provide hollows for nesting and nocturnal roosting.
 Two species are found exclusively in rainforest, the Forest Wood Hoopoe and the White-headed Wood Hoopoe.
 All the other species are found in more open woodland and bush.